 Developers Guide

-AniBridge can load additional library (what you watch) and list (where your progress is tracked) providers as Python modules letting you extend the supported providers beyond those built-in.
+AniBridge can load additional library and list providers as Python modules letting you extend the supported providers beyond those built-in.

-This page covers how to install and configure third-party provider modules, as well as direct developers to resources for building their own.
+This page covers how to install and configure third-party provider classes, as well as direct developers to resources for building their own.

 - Install the package into the same environment as AniBridge: